Owner Operator LMIA (Labour Market Impact Assessment)

-Most LMIA applicants are required the business to attempt to advertise and recruit from within Canada for a prescribed period of time, before the company may consider a foreign worker for the position.
+Most LMIA applicants are required to demonstrate the business's attempt to advertise and recruit from within Canada for a prescribed period of time, before the company may consider a foreign worker for the position.

-Business and enterprise don’t automatically receive permits because of LMIA exemptions designed to expedite business immigration.
-This program features specific owner operator LMIA requirements which must be proven before proceeding to apply for a work visa:
+Businesses and enterprises don’t automatically receive permits because of LMIA exemptions designed to expedite business immigration.
+This program features specific owner-operator LMIA requirements that must be proven before proceeding to apply for a work visa:

 - Applicant must be the sole proprietor of the organization, or

 - Applicant must own a minimum of 50.1% of total shares in the company

 - An official document must prove that the applicant shareholder owns controlling interest

 - For owner-operator LMIAs, you must have a significant role in managing the business

 - The sole proprietor or majority shareholder can’t be dismissed from their position

 - An owner-operator LMIA business plan, which includes financial planning and investment details